-Recently, the ancestral homes of legendary actor Dilip Kumar and showman Raj Kapoor in Peshawar, have returned to the spotlight as the KPK provincial government plans to turn their ancestral homes into heritage sites.
-Many iconic Bollywood stars of yesteryears were born in what is now Pakistan, and shifted to India to continue their craft.
+Recently, Dilip Kumar and Raj Kapoor’s ancestral homes in Peshawar gained attention as the KPK provincial government plans to convert them into heritage sites.
+Iconic Bollywood stars were born in what’s now Pakistan and later moved to India to pursue their careers.

-However, the same can be said for stars born in India, who chose to shift to the newly independent Pakistan, to continue or begin their careers here.
-The Pakistan film industry came into being a year after independence, and slowly grew into its own golden era.
-While it is difficult to compare the legacy of both film industries, it is worth noting that many artists brought over skills and experience from the other side of the border that helped develop Lollywood.
-Here is a brief list of notable directors, actors and film crew who were born in India, both before and after Partition.
+Similarly, stars born in India chose to relocate to newly independent Pakistan, contributing to the industry’s growth during its golden era.
+It’s challenging to compare both film industries’ legacies, but many artists from across the border brought valuable skills and experience to help develop Lollywood.
+Here’s a brief list of notable directors, actors, and film crew born in India, both before and after Partition.

 Similarly, another father-son team of directors, Rafiq Rizvi and Saeed Rizvi, were born in Delhi and Bombay respectively.
 The Senior Rizvi, like Yousuf, was already an accomplished director when he migrated to Pakistan in 1955.
 He remade his signature Indian film Jaagruti as Bedaari in Pakistan, to considerable commercial success.
 On the other hand, his son Saeed Rizvi, made Shaani, which was the Subcontinent’s first sci-fi film.